|

 The red poppy is

-worn by many Canadians wear the poppy during the two weeks prior to Remembrance
+worn by many Canadians during the two weeks prior to Remembrance Day.
+The

-Day.
-The Canadian holiday, also known as Armistice Day or Veterans Day as we
+Canadian holiday, also known as Armistice Day or Veterans Day as we know it in

-know it in the U.S. , always falls on November 11th.
-It was on the 11th of
+the U.S. , always falls on November 11th.
+It was on the 11th of November (the

-November (the 11th month of the year), at the 11th hour of the day, when World
+11th month of the year), at the 11th hour of the day, when World War I

-public holiday, but more symbolically, with the red poppy.
-In the United States
+holiday, but more symbolically, with the red poppy.
+In the United States , war

-, war veterans who made the ultimate sacrifice are traditionally honored on
+veterans who made the ultimate sacrifice are traditionally honored on Memorial

-While not all the provinces celebrate with a statutory holiday, Canada
+not all the provinces celebrate with a statutory holiday, Canada s

-s federal government partakes in several traditions on Remembrance Day,
+federal government partakes in several traditions on Remembrance Day, including

-including the reading or singing of In Flanders Fields, a poem
+the reading or singing of In Flanders Fields, a poem written by

-written by Canadian officer and physician John McCrae during World War I after
+Canadian officer and physician John McCrae during World War I after McCrea

 In Flanders fields the poppies blow